jamm3e3333/js-test-translator/README.md

 Backend is built with express.js.
 There are three endpoints.
-When you run the code locally then the url parameter is `localhost:3030`.
+When you run the code locally, the url parameter is `localhost:3030`.

 Endpoints: